ClaireYurev/py-spyglass/README.md

+# 🌟 PySpyglass: Prepare to be Illuminated! 🌟

-# ✨ Behold!
+## ✨ Behold!
 The Atomic Directory Decoder Ring ✨

-# 🌟 PySpyglass: Prepare to be Illuminated! 🌟

-**Behold!**  Are you tired of blindly stumbling through the labyrinthine corridors of your project's file system?
+Are you tired of blindly stumbling through the labyrinthine corridors of your project's file system?
 Do you yearn for a crystal-clear, JSON-ified vision of your directory's destiny?
 Then gaze no further, intrepid explorer, for **PySpyglass** has arrived to banish the darkness and bathe your folders in the radiant light of structured data!

 This magnificent Python script doesn't just list your files and folders – oh no, it orchestrates a **grand symphony of directory dissection**!
 It fearlessly dives deep into the hierarchical heart of your project, emerging with a **beautifully crafted JSON blueprint**, ready for your analytical or programmatic whims.